2025–26 Omaha Mavericks men's basketball team

-The 2025–26 Omaha Mavericks men's basketball team represents the University of Nebraska Omaha in the 2025–26 NCAA Division I men's basketball season.
-The Mavericks, led by third-year head coach Chris Crutchfield, play their home games at Baxter Arena in Omaha, Nebraska as members of the Summit League.
+The 2025–26 Omaha Mavericks men's basketball team represented the University of Nebraska Omaha in the 2025–26 NCAA Division I men's basketball season.
+The Mavericks, who were led by third-year head coach Chris Crutchfield, played their home games at Baxter Arena in Omaha, Nebraska as members of the Summit League.

+The Mavericks finished the regular season 15–16 overall, and 8–8 in the Summit League to finish in fifth place.
+In the Summit League tournament, they defeated South Dakota in the quarterfinals, but lost to North Dakota State in the semifinals.

 Previous season

 The Mavericks finished the 2024–25 season 22–13, 13–3 in Summit League play, to win the program's first-ever regular season Summit League title.
 In the Summit League tournament, the Mavericks defeated Kansas City in the quarterfinals, South Dakota in the semifinals, and St. Thomas in the championship game to win their first tournament title.
 As a result, they received the conference's automatic bid to the NCAA tournament as the No. 15 seed in the West region.
 There they lost to St. John's in the first round.